abhitekula/TankTrouble/DEVELOPMENT.md

 * Made tank its own object
 * Fixed tanks getting stuck inside each other
 * Added tanks shooting missile
+* Add collision detection of missile with other tank.
+* Added score and FPS
+* Added round reset

 ## Issues
 * OpenFrameworks wrapper for Box2d does not behave the same as regular Box2d.